ennuicastr/libavjs-webcodecs-polyfill/README.md

 No, really.

-It supports the VideoEncoder, AudioEncoder, VideoDecoder, and AudioDecoder classes, and all the classes and interfaces required by them.
+It supports the `VideoEncoder`, `AudioEncoder`, `VideoDecoder`, and `AudioDecoder` classes, and all the classes and interfaces required by them.
 There are no plans to implement image formats, only video and audio.

 It implements WebCodecs through [libav.js](https://github.com/Yahweasel/libav.js/), which is a port of [FFmpeg](https://ffmpeg.org/)'s library interface to WebAssembly and asm.js.

-To use it, simply include libav.js then this library, and then call and `await` `LibAVWebCodecs.load()`. `load` takes an optional `options` parameter, which is an object:
+To use it, simply include libav.js then this library, and then call and `await LibAVWebCodecs.load()`. `load` takes an optional `options` parameter, which is an object:

 ```